Kihara-Njoroge/tictaktoe-devsecops/README.md

 -   **Secure Secrets**: All sensitive data stored in GitHub Secrets
 -   **Image Pull Secrets**: Kubernetes secret for private container registry access
 -   **Network Security**: Azure NSG controls inbound/outbound traffic

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.

-## Acknowledgments

--   Built with React, TypeScript, and Vite
--   Deployed on Azure Kubernetes Service
--   CI/CD powered by GitHub Actions
--   Security scanning by Trivy